Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 198.  ### Question198
 What is the goal of the Continuous Integration?

-- [ ] To publish the product Increment on production
+- [ ] To publish the Product Increment on Production
 - [ ] To penalize the developer who breaks the build
 - [x] To provide rapid feedback of build and test result
 - [ ] To find who has made the change on source control